Kxnrl/Store/README.md

   * Aura ( Core included ) - Create a aura that follow the player.
   * Part ( Core included ) - Create a particle trail that follow the player.
   * None ( Core included ) - Create a neon effect that follow the player.
-  * Skin ( Core included ) - Allow player use custom skin and custom arms. (death sound and firstperson-death support)
+  * Skin ( Core included ) - Custom player skin and arms. (death sound and firstperson-death support)
   * Hats ( Core included ) - Allow player wear hat/glass/facemask/shield/wing.
   * trail ( Core included ) - Create a material trail that follow the player.
 * Pets ( optional ) - Create a pet that follow the player.